fntsrlike/multi-calendar/README.md

-multi-calendar
+Multi Calendar
 ==============

-use AJAX to change which calendar do you want to display on your site.
+Use AJAX to change which calendar do you want to display on your site.